Figuring out how to create an online course can be daunting. You might be ready to share your knowledge, but how exactly will you do it?

-You can pick your theme and get you website set up in less than 30 minutes.
+You can pick your theme and get your website set up in less than 30 minutes.

-Your web copy (or text) is crucial to an optimized website.
+Your web copy is crucial to an optimized website.

-Your web copy is the roadmap for your visitors, guiding them through your site, and making it clear what you have to offer them.
-From your headlines, blocks of text, and even your website name, you want to be clear with your audience.
+This content is the roadmap for your visitors.
+It guides them through your site and makes it clear what you have to offer.
+In your headlines, blocks of text, and even your website name, you want to be clear with your audience.

 It may sound like a no-brainer, but your homepage isn’t the place to brag about your credentials and how awesome you are.

 Your visitors want to know what you can do for them.
-They want to know how you can help them solve their specific problem, or get them closer to their personal goals in life.
+They want to know how you can help them solve a specific problem or get closer to achieving their goals.